KatharinaTrinley/MechInterp-Aya-Neuron-Specialization/all-exp-s/Aya/Neuron-specialization/README.md

 ## Output

 Activation data is saved as pickle files in the specified output directory, organized by language pair.
 The results include counts of non-zero activations for each neuron across all processed examples.
+All activation (.pkl) files can be found in the following directory: `all-exp-s/Aya/activations_aya-23-8B`

 ## Analysis